djaus2/CC2650SensorTag-CS/README.md

-## TI CC2650 SensorTag V2.01
+## TI CC2650 SensorTag V2.02

-This repository is a port of the [ms-iot/Samples/BluetoothGatt/CS GitHub](https://github.com/ms-iot/samples/tree/develop/BluetoothGATT/CS) code to support the Texas Instruments CC2650STK, the **CC2650 SensorTag**.
+[This repository](https://github.com/djaus2/CC2650SensorTag-CS) is a port of the [ms-iot/Samples/BluetoothGatt/CS GitHub](https://github.com/ms-iot/samples/tree/develop/BluetoothGATT/CS) code to support the Texas Instruments CC2650STK, the **CC2650 SensorTag**.
 The Microsoft code only supports the TI CC2541 Sensor Tag.
 This code has been refactored and extended to only support the CC2650.

 Note also Windows 8.1 code on Codeplex: https://sensortag.codeplex.com/